top of page

 Which means the embark genetic test for the heart failure disease DCM does NOT predict whether or not the dog will get the disease or not.

-Many diseases are multifactorial.
-Meaning that it takes different genes, mutations or other influences like hormones, if there is risk for the disease.
-You must use DNA testing in combination with Xray diagnostics , bloodline history and breed history.
+Many diseases are multifactorial like Hip Dysplasia.
+Meaning that it takes different genes, mutations or other influences like hormones or environment, if there is risk for the disease.
+You must use DNA testing in combination with Xray diagnostics , bloodline history, breed history and knowledge what a DNA test actually truly means.

 For example diseases can also have a different level of heritability per breed.
 Some breeds even have their own gene for a specific disease in a DNA health test.
 Genes can be breed specific, so if your german shepherd dog carries the eye disease gene PRA connected to the Swedish vallhund, it still does not give you much information.
 You would then test for all 20+ ocular disease genes to get a real picture.
 PRA, progressive retina atrophy; each laboratory has a different approach to which ocular disease gene to test for your dog.